techidaily/site-extra-information/source/_posts/photo-motion-enhancement-via-adobe-tools.md

 ![what is motion blur](https://images.wondershare.com/filmora/article-images/2022/12/motion-blur-to-photos-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SDUPd69Qfls?si=uIGZG-riskwmVZYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Many professional photographers also create this effect by slowing down the shutter speed of the camera.
 In this case, using a tripod is necessary to effortlessly create a motion blur effect in still images.
 The motion blur effect is not only restricted to still images, but it is also added in movies, video games, and 3D renders.
 Thus, it's one of the commonly used effects which adds a cinematic element to your photos.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=EdMRoNAFi0Q6mP7G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to Add the Motion Blur Effect to Your Photos in Photoshop?